 Each title grants different rights, responsibilities, and restrictions to the owner.
 Foreign investors are only able to purchase specific new build apartments (you can read more here) which typically carry a Unit Title, but for completeness we cover all forms of property tenure.

 Freehold (or Fee Simple) – This is the most common form of title in New Zealand.
-It is the ‘permanent and absolute tenure of land or property with freedom to dispose of it at will’.
-The owner of a freehold property owns the and any building built on the land for an unlimited period for time.
+It is the ‘permanent and absolute tenure of land or property with the freedom to dispose of it at will’.
+The owner of a freehold property owns any building built on the land for an unlimited period of time.
 Easements may give rights to neighbouring owners or utility providers to use or pass over the land.

 Leasehold – is the legal right to live in or use a building or piece of land for a period of time.
 Leaseholders do not own the land the property sits on.
 The owner of the leasehold property will have a lease with the freeholder (the landlord) stipulating how long the lease is for.
 Ownership of the property returns to the freeholder at the end of the lease.
 Typically, leaseholders will pay an annual rent (ground rent) to the freeholder.